3 Days in Chicago Itinerary for First-Time Visitors

 We Chicagoans love to eat and our beloved city is known as foodie city.
 Speaking of that you can’t do a Chicago 3 day trip without eating well.

-- Or do your own crawl: deep dish, Italian beef, hot dogs
+• Or do your own crawl: deep dish, Italian beef, hot dogs and many other dining options influenced by diverse culture in Chicago.

 In my personal opinion, Chicago food is bold, casual and local.
 I strongly suggest you that don’t overthink it but just eat.